How to fix Nginx client_body_temp Permission denied on macOS

 Categories: Development, Trouble Shooting

-On an ARM macOS I ran tail -f /opt/homebrew/var/log/nginx/error.log and could see the following error.
+On an ARM macOS I ran tail -f /opt/homebrew/var/log/nginx/error.log and saw the this error:

 2023/08/11 09:53:43 [crit] 29890#0: *9 open() "/opt/homebrew/var/run/nginx/client_body_temp/0000000002" failed (13: Permission denied), client: 127.0.0.1, server: local.test, request: "POST /livewire/upload-file?expires=1691769523&signature=61f7f20ef5a9047cec174fc9fa5dbb2b729b0f91394f75b23d41c0f358318463 HTTP/1.1", host: "local.test", referrer: "http://local.test/admin/inspections/5/submit"